kayrakyuz/Linear-Congruential-Method/README.md

 # Linear-Congruential-Method

-Linear Congruential Method for Generating Random Numbers
+This study seeks an answer to the rejectability of the Linear Congruential Method by generating random numbers.